gbif-norway/bdq-multirecord-agent/buildspec.md

 2. **Run BDQ tests on data**
    a) This Cloud Run service should receive the JSON payload and extracts the dataset file (CSV), saving it locally.
 Make an /email/incoming endpoint
    b) Immediately return 200 so the Apps Script stops processing, Apps Script will label the message with `bdq/replied` in Gmail.
 If the file is not a CSV or there is no attachment it should reply to the sender with a warning message and stop processing.
+   - Note: `GET /email/incoming` explicitly returns 405 and sends a Discord alert to surface unsolicited probes.
    c) Load the core file into memory** (detect delimiter, header).
 Determine core type by header presence:
       - Occurrence core if header contains `occurrenceID`.
       - Taxon core if header contains `taxonID`.